thecraic/aws-iot-databricks-workshop/content/StreamingAnalytics/NotebooksPrerequisites.md

 1. Attach Cluster to the Notebook

-Before starting any notebook execution , Attach the  `iot-cluster` cluster to the   notebook from the  drop down at the top left corner
+Before starting any notebook execution , Attach the  `iot-cluster` cluster to the   notebook from the  drop down at the top left corner **Note: In the new UI ,'Connect' drop down might be on the top right corner*
 ![Attach Cluster](/images/databricks/attach-cluster.png)

 2. Run Cells/Command in notebook